Terms and Conditions

 “Website” means www.cns.org.au

-Where an exchange rate applies to a quotation, it will be stated on the written quote.
-Any variation in the rate that is greater than 2% rise or fall will be applied to the quoted price at the time of order acceptance.
+3. Where an exchange rate applies to a quotation, it will be stated on the written quote.
+Any variation in the rate that is greater or less than 5% will be applied to the quoted price at the time of order confirmation – see Clause 7.

-All initial orders placed on CNS will be accompanied by the Bill of Materials, the latest version of the PCB design (Gerber file), the required product build quality standard, pick and place files (where applicable and test procedures.
-CNS will confirm order acceptance in writing with an Order Confirmation.
+4. All PCB manufacturing/assembly orders placed on CNS must be accompanied by the Bill of Materials, the latest version of the PCB design (Gerber file), the required product build quality standard, pick and place files (where applicable) and test procedures.

-All repeat orders are subject to a price review and may differ from the original offer due to cost or exchange rate fluctuations.
-The Customer will be notified of a price fluctuation at the time of order acceptance.
+7. Orders and Repeat orders are subject to a price review and may differ from the original offer due to cost or exchange rate fluctuations exceeding 5% from the date of Order by the Customer, based on the buy/sell rate of Westpac Bank.
+The Customer will be notified of any price fluctuation at the time of order acceptance.

-All changes in design or product manufacturing specifications are to be advised in writing to CNS.
-CNS will review the changes and advise the Customer of any change in the cost the ordered item.
+13. All changes in design or product manufacturing specifications are to be advised in writing to CNS.
+CNS will review the changes and advise the Customer of any change to the cost value of the ordered item.
 Upon written Customer acceptance of any change in the cost, CNS will issue an Engineering Change Notice (ECN) as confirmation of the acceptance of the change.

 Customer Supplied Inventory and Documentation